ehalpin/datasharing/README.md

 1. Censored

 Continuous variables are anything measured on a quantitative scale that could be any fractional number.
 An example would be something like weight measured in kg.
-[Ordinal data](http://en.wikipedia.org/wiki/Ordinal_data) are data that have a fixed, small (< 100) number of levels but are ordered.
+[Ordinal data](https://en.wikipedia.org/wiki/Ordinal_data) are data that have a fixed, small (< 100) number of levels but are ordered.
 This could be for example survey responses where the choices are: poor, fair, good.
-[Categorical data](http://en.wikipedia.org/wiki/Categorical_variable) are data where there are multiple categories, but they aren't ordered.
+[Categorical data](https://en.wikipedia.org/wiki/Categorical_variable) are data where there are multiple categories, but they aren't ordered.
 One example would be sex: male or female.
-[Missing data](http://en.wikipedia.org/wiki/Missing_data) are data that are missing and you don't know the mechanism.
+[Missing data](https://en.wikipedia.org/wiki/Missing_data) are data that are missing and you don't know the mechanism.
 You should code missing values as `NA`.
-[Censored data](http://en.wikipedia.org/wiki/Censoring_(statistics\)) are data where you know the missingness mechanism on some level.
+[Censored data](https://en.wikipedia.org/wiki/Censoring_%28statistics%29) are data where you know the missingness mechanism on some level.
 Common examples are a measurement being below a detection limit or a patient being lost to follow-up.
 They should also be coded as `NA` when you don't have the data.
 But you should also add a new column to your tidy data called, "VariableNameCensored" which should have values of `TRUE` if censored and `FALSE` if not.
 In the code book you should explain why those values are missing.
 It is absolutely critical to report to the analyst if there is a reason you know about that some of the data are missing.
-You should also not [impute](http://en.wikipedia.org/wiki/Imputation_(statistics\))/make up/ throw away missing observations.
+You should also not [impute](https://en.wikipedia.org/wiki/Imputation_%28statistics%29)—make up—or throw away missing observations.

 In general, try to avoid coding categorical or ordinal variables as numbers.
 When you enter the value for sex in the tidy data, it should be "male" or "female".
 The ordinal values in the data set should be "poor", "fair", and "good" not 1, 2 ,3.